BillyDM/awesome-audio-dsp/README.md

 - [`DISTRHO Plugin Framework`] - A bunch more open-source plugins are listed here.
 - [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
 ### Synths
+- [`Vital`] - An incredibly powerful and high quality modern synthesizer.
+Rivals that of Xfer Serum and NI Massive.
-- [`Helm`] - High-quality modern synthesizer with a flexible modulation system.
+- [`Helm`] - High-quality modern monophonic synthesizer.
+The younger brother to "Vital".
 The oscillators are not stereo though.
 - [`Surge`] - Feature-rich hybrid synthesizer that was once sold as a commercial product.
 - [`Dexed`] - Synthesizer closely modelled after the Yamaha DX7.
 - [`ZynAddSubFX`] - Feature-rich additive synthesizer with a great clean sound.
 Also sold as a commercial product.